cb-linux/breath/docs/README.md

 If it is not, that's completely expected!
 Open up a Github Issue with your Chromebook model and I'll  get audio working.

+## Doesn't work?
+That's expected!

+Breath uses the exact ChromeOS Linux kernel.
+In other words, if the thing not working in Breath works in ChromeOS, it's a toggle away on my side.
+Just provide details like your **exact** Chromebook model name and your board name (shown on the bottom of the dev mode screen) and make a Github Issue.
+When you help me add support to your device, chances are 4+ more devices will become supported too!

 #### --Project Overview--

 [README.md](https://raw.githubusercontent.com/MilkyDeveloper/cb-linux/main/README.md ':include')